 On September 23, 1935, two boys, Peter Kostura, age 12, and James Wagner, 16, were playing with a ball on Jackass Hill.
 Jackass Hill was located on the south side of the Kingsbury Run area of Cleveland, Ohio.

-Whilst playing the boys ball went down the hill and the pair decided to have a race down the hill to get it back.
-The older child, James Wagner, raced ahead leaving Kostura to eat his dust but it would be a race he wished he hadn’t won.
-At the bottom of the hill instead of finding the ball, James instead was met with the ghastly finding of a human body without its head.
+Whilst playing the boys ball went down the hill.
+The pair decided to have a race down the hill to get it back.
+The older child, James Wagner, raced ahead leaving Kostura to eat his dust.
+It would be a race he wished he hadn’t won.
+At the bottom of the hill instead of finding the ball, James instead was met with a ghastly finding.
+There in front of James was a human body without its head.

 Back at the top of the hill siblings, Leonard and Steve Jeziorski were also playing.
-The brothers watched as the other two young lads raced down the hill but then they also made a terrifying discovery when they too spotted a decapitated body in the bushes.
+The brothers watched as the other two young lads raced down the hill but then they also made a terrifying discovery.
+Out in the distance, the boys spotted a decapitated body in the bushes.

 Both sets of boys ran off in different directions to tell of the shocking discoveries they had made.
-It was originally presumed by police that both sets of boys were reporting the same decapitated corpse, so they were shocked upon arrival to discover not one but two headless corpses.
+It was originally presumed by police that both sets of boys were reporting the same decapitated corpse.
+Police stood shocked upon arrival when they discovered not one but two headless corpses.

 The victim found at the bottom of the hill was a white male, naked but for his socks.
 The head had been removed and disturbingly so too had the mans genitals.
 There was a complete lack of blood both around the scene or on the body.
 Twenty feet away from the body police found the victim’s head buried in the ground.

-The second victim appeared to have died earlier than the first as his body was suffering from a higher amount of decomposition.
+The second victim appeared to have died earlier than the first.
+It was obvious his body was suffering from a higher amount of decomposition.
 The second male victim was shorter and of stockier build than the first and also appeared to be older.

 The body also showed signs that some sort of chemical or substance had been applied to it.
 The skin had turned a reddish colour and had become leathery too.
 Again the genitals had been removed.
 The corpse and the surrounding area, like with the first victim, was also bloodless.